Agriculture and Food Security

 Specific interventions include efforts to strengthen clinical services, place medical volunteers where needed and streamline the flow of funds to local organizations fighting HIV/AIDS.
 In partnership with the Millennium Challenge Corporation, we also work to strengthen health center infrastructure in Lesotho.

 Water is a critical resource in Lesotho.
 It is necessary for local farming and brings money into the economy when sold to South Africa.
 Climate change has the potential to disrupt the water cycle and interfere with these activities.
-USAID supports efforts to prepare for the effects of climate change.
+We support efforts to prepare for the effects of climate change.
 We encourage better policies and practices that will result in sustainable management of water resources.
-In partnership with the Millennium Challenge Corporation, USAID helps to improve the provision of water to both industries and households.
+In partnership with the Millennium Challenge Corporation, we help to improve the provision of water to both industries and households.
 This strengthens businesses and improves health.